 Owner Type Property Owner, Land Manager, and Partner/potential partner Owner Partner Federal U.S. Army Corps of Engineers (ACOE) Massachusetts Division of Parks and Recreation (DCR) - protected under Article 97 Division of Capital Asset Management and Maintenance (DCAMM) Division of Fisheries and Wildlife (MassWildlife) - protected under Article 97 Town of Medfield Conservation Commission - protected under Article 97.
 For land held directly by the Cons.
 Com also under M.G.L.
 Chapter 40, Section 8C.
 Parks and Recreation- protected under Article 97.
 For land held directly by the Parks and Recreation, also under M.G.L.
 Chapter 45, Sections 3 and 14.
 Water Commissioners - protected under Article 97 and M.G.L.
 Chapter 40, Sections 39B and 39E.
-Town of Medfield (not under Article 97)- including sewer, Cemetery, Selectboard, Council on Aging Medfield Schools (not under Article 97) Land Trusts, Non-Profits, and Funding Partners The Trustees of Reservations (TTOR) Upper Charles Land Trust Trust for Public Land Medfield Foundation and Friends of Medfield Forests and Trails Friends of Medfield Forests and Trails Bay Circuit Trail Alliance (AMC) Charles River Watershed Association Neponset River Watershed Association Norfolk Hunt Club (on property owned by Wardner Farm Trust) Protected land in Private Ownership Subject to Conservation Restrictions and/or rights-of-way and other easements held by Town, ACOE, and TTOR (e.g., Stephen and Lynn Browne's three Pinecroft Farm conservation restrictions and the MacLeod Farm conservation restriction) - Conservation Restrictions are protected by Article 97.
-Private Owner (not protected) Many parcels of undeveloped land, large and small (e.g., Wardner Farm Trust, which over Environmental Justice Populations managed by Norfolk Hunt Club) Other volunteer and management partners SEMASS Scout Troop 10 and Girl Scouts Soles of the Earth Middle and High School outdoor clubs Hinkley Hill MBA (New England Mountain Bike Association) op 10 and Girl Scouts ng club outdoor clubs ie taxation programs, also known as chapter lands.
-These xes in return for keeping their land as open space (MGI provide the property owner a conservation restriction in return for keeping their land as open space (MGL Chapter 61 in productive forestry, MGL Chapter 61A in productive commercial agriculture, and MGL 61B as active recreation land).
+Town of Medfield (not under Article 97)- including sewer, Cemetery, Select Board, Council on Aging Medfield Schools (not under Article 97) Land Trusts, Non-Profits, and Funding Partners The Trustees of Reservations (TTOR) Upper Charles Land Trust Trust for Public Land Medfield Foundation and Friends of Medfield Forests and Trails Friends of Medfield Forests and Trails Bay Circuit Trail Alliance (AMC) Charles River Watershed Association Neponset River Watershed Association Norfolk Hunt Club (on property owned by Wardner Farm Trust) Protected land in Private Ownership Subject to Conservation Restrictions and/or rights-of-way and other easements held by Town, ACOE, and TTOR (e.g., Stephen and Lynn Browne's three Pinecroft Farm conservation restrictions and the MacLeod Farm conservation restriction) - Conservation Restrictions are protected by Article 97.
+Private Owner (not protected) Many parcels of undeveloped land, large and small (e.g., Wardner Farm Trust, which owns the land managed by Norfolk Hunt Club) Other volunteer and management partners SEMASS chapter of NEMBA (New England Mountain Bike Association) Scout Troop 89 and Troop 10 and Girl Scouts Soles of Medfield running club Middle and High School outdoor clubs Hinkley Helpers

+Some land is protected through current use taxation programs, also known as chapter lands.
+These provide the property owner with lower taxes in return for keeping their land as open space (MGL Chapter 61 in productive forestry, MGL Chapter 61A in productive commercial agriculture, and MGL 61B as active recreation land).
 These lands can be converted at any time, but the property owner does have to pay back some of the property tax savings and the Town gets a time limited right of first refusal to purchase the land.